How 2 video? What chord shapes did I use? Triads, fourths, pedals, closed and open position.....

 Melbourne Guitar Instruction.
 Improve your ability to learn.

 During the last few years, I have had a great number of students that have achieved proficiency in their playing in a short period of time.
-It is my objective to immerse the guitar student in a quick learning process where they take control of how they would like to learn.
+It is my objective to immerse the guitar student in a quick learning process where they take control of how they would like to learn to play the guitar.
 My students at my Melbourne guitar instruction practice swiftly grasp the essentials of music as a language.

 All exercises, no matter at what level of expertise, should express emotion.
 If such is accomplished, the learning process quickens drastically.